We get commissions for purchases made from our affiliates through links in this article. Learn More.

-A 1 carat diamond solitaire ring differs in price significantly, depending on the cut quality, shape of the diamond, color, clarity grade, and ring style.
-For instance, this Princess cut diamond engagement ring in white gold costs $4,250, while this Round cut diamond ring in yellow gold costs almost 20% more at $5,160.
+For example, this princess cut diamond engagement ring in white gold costs $4,250, while this round cut diamond ring in yellow gold costs almost 20% more at $5,160.
 We recommend our readers look for a diamond that’s well cut and offers plenty of brilliance.

-A 2 carat diamond solitaire ring ranges in price based on the diamond’s cut quality, shape, clarity, color, and ring setting.
-A dull 2 carat round cut diamond ring might only cost $8,290, while a stunning 2 carat Princess Cut diamond ring in white gold might cost $17,900.
+For instance, a dull 2 carat round cut diamond ring might only cost $8,290, while a stunning 2.20 carat Princess Cut diamond ring in white gold might cost over $19,000.
 In choosing a diamond engagement ring, make sure the diamond is well cut and gives off brilliance and fire.

 It’s important to look for a diamond that’s well cut and offers brilliance and fire, especially when you’re purchasing a 3 carat ring.
 For more tips, check out our 3 carat ring guide.

 Generally, the price of a four carat diamond solitaire ring can range from as little as $30,000 to $250,000 or more.
 Like with other diamond sizes, the key factors that affect cost are the shape, color, clarity and cut quality of the diamond.